mailgun/holster/tracing/README.md

-# Distributed Tracing Using OpenTelemetry and Jaeger
+# Distributed Tracing Using OpenTelemetry
 ## What is OpenTelemetry?
 From [opentelemetry.io](https://opentelemetry.io):